Desmond Bishop: Coaching career

 In 2017, Bishop was hired by first-year coach Justin Wilcox to return to the California Golden Bears as an assistant coach for defensive quality control.

 Personal life

-Bishop's father Dennis played college football at Illinois. and professionally in the USFL.
+Bishop's father Dennis played college football for the Illinois Fighting Illini. and professionally in the USFL.
 His younger brother Devin followed in his footsteps, also playing at San Francisco City College and transferring to Cal, where he was also linebacker on the football team, wearing his brother's former jersey number, 10.

 In high school, Bishop played against future Packers teammate Jarrett Bush, as the two were from rival schools.

 During the Packers' visit to the White House, Bishop was denied entrance by White House officials after he left his I.D. on the team plane.